 - 1. Explain the significance of important people, events, and processes. - 2.
 Explain the difference between primary and secondary sources. - 3.
-Summarize significant historical arguments and debates.

-4. Drawing on evidence from primary sources, investigate the causes and outcomes of a significant historical event or process.

-- 5. Use evidence from primary and secondary sources to construct an interpretation of a significant person, event, or process. - 6.
-Critically reflect on the major people, events, and processes that shaped the history of the United States since 1865.
+Summarize significant historical arguments and debates. - 4.
+Drawing on evidence from primary sources, investigate the causes and outcomes of a significant historical event or process. - 5.
+Use evidence from primary and secondary sources to construct an interpretation of a significant person, event, or process. - 6.
+Critically reflect on the major people, events, and processes that shaped world history.